 - Blurts out an answer before a question has been completed, and struggles to wait their turn in conversation.

 - Has difficulty waiting their turn, and is impatient when queueing.

 - Interrupts or intrudes on others’ conversations or activities, and may start using other people’s things without permission.

 Tips for supporting a partner with ADHD

-Don’t take things personally.
-Remember their brains are wired differently.
+Remember that people with ADHD tend to struggle with their attention span because their brains are wired slightly differently.
 They’re not ignoring you or forgetting things on purpose.
-Understanding the symptoms of ADHD may go some way to creating more empathy for your partner.
+Understanding this, and the other symptoms of ADHD can go a long way when it comes to having more empathy for your partner.

-If you or your partner would like to speak to a professional to support yourselves as individuals or as a couple, then do get in touch.
+If you or your partner would like to seek professional support for yourselves as individuals or as a couple, then do get in touch with our ADHD and mental health specialists at The Awareness Centre.
 We offer therapy sessions seven days a week from our centres in Clapham and Tooting.
-Call us on 020 8673 4545 or email firstname.lastname@example.org to book an initial appointment.
+Book an initial appointment today.